 The trading market for our common stock will depend in part on the research and reports that securities or industry analysts publish about us, our business, our market or our competitors.
 We do not control these analysts.
-We do not currently have and may never obtain research coverage by securities and industry analysts.
-If no securities or industry analysts commence coverage of our company, the trading price for our stock would be negatively impacted.
-In the event we obtain securities or industry analyst coverage, if one or more of the analysts who covers us downgrades our stock, our stock price would likely decline.
+We currently have very limited research coverage by securities and industry analysts.
+If no additional securities or industry analysts commence coverage of our company, the trading price for our stock would be negatively impacted.
+If one or more of the analysts who covers us downgrades our stock, our stock price would likely decline.
 If one or more of these analysts issues unfavorable commentary or ceases to cover us or fails to regularly publish reports on us, interest in our stock could decrease, which could cause our stock price or trading volume to decline.